ark_helm_charts

 General Pattern

-NOTE: if you opt for this approach, the responsiblity falls to you to properly configure and initialize said service before you boot up ArkCase to interface with them.
+NOTE: if you opt for this approach, the responsiblity falls to you to properly provision, configure, and initialize said systems before you boot up ArkCase to interface with them.
+ArkCase will only make a _best effort_ attempt to wait for those services to come online by way of TCP connectivity tests.
+If this type of check is insufficient, then you must provide the means to delay ArkCase bootup until those services are available for its consumption.

-The general gist of external service configuration is as follows (except for the database, which is covered separately):
+The general gist of subsystem configuration is as follows:

 global: